 This only reenforces how important home-court advantage will be in the playoffs.
 Maybe Hibbert doesn’t get into foul trouble as easily (although two of the fouls were just dumb on Roy’s part).
 Maybe George gets a call on that 3-pointer at the end.
 You have a better shot of getting the whistle at home.
 But don’t complain about the refs, the Heat just took advantage of what was available.

-Topics: Foul Trouble
+Tags: Foul Trouble